 Deutsche Bank Trust Company Americas, as depositary, will register and deliver the ADSs.
-Each ADS will represent ownership of of one share, deposited with Danske Bank A/S, as custodian for the depositary.
+Each ADS will represent ownership of one-tenth of one share, deposited with Danske Bank A/S, as custodian for the depositary.
 Each ADS will also represent ownership of any other securities, cash or other property which may be held by the depositary in respect of such shares.
 The depositary's corporate trust office at which the ADSs will be administered is located at 60 Wall Street, New York, NY 10005, USA.
-The principal executive office of the depositary is located at 60 Wall Street, New York, NY 10005, USA.